Ashwin-Rajarajan/receipt-processor-challenge/README.md

 # Receipt Processing Service

-A Spring Boot application that processes receipts and calculates reward points based on ceratin criteria.
+A Spring Boot application that processes receipts and calculates reward points based on certain criteria.

 ## Running the code
 1. Clone the repository(Using SSH):